Best AI Image Generators of 2026

 Can I copyright an image made with AI?

 Copyright is one of the most pressing legal questions in the age of AI.
 Unfortunately, it's also something of a tangled web.
-The short answer is probably not.
-According to guidance fromthe US Copyright Office, you cannot receive copyright protection for an image made entirely with AI.
-However, if you use generative AI tools to only edit your pictures, you may be eligible for protection.
+You are able to receive copyright protection for AI-edited content, provided you disclose your use of AI.
+But if you have a piece of content that’s entirely AI-generated, you likely won’t receive copyright protection.
+There are very rare exceptions.
 For more on copyright and AI, check out this explainer onhow copyright law applies to AI in 2025.

 About the Author